sanguinecromancer/rick-and-morty/README.md

 CSS: I did not use a library for CSS, however I re-used some base styles that I used before in another project.
 They are not created from scratch.
 Under src/assets/wrappers I have created wrapper components for styling, with help of the library: styled-components.

+API call from express to the Rick & Morty API can be found in models/CharactersModel.js

 Dark mode / light mode: Can be switched from moon or sun icon in the navigation bar.

 Test: I have added an authorization test under test/auth.test.mjs.
 It can be run by "npm run test"

 React: I tried to use new features of react router, such as FormData API.

+Error message toaster: I make use of the library called react-toastify.